 Hentai

-Perhaps the most well-known and "notorious" term among the general public, which most commonly refers to drawn pornography as a category.
-When used of a person, it means a pervert.
+Perhaps the most well-known and "notorious" term among the general public, most commonly used to refer to pornography drawn as a category.
+Used of a person, it means perverted.

-The appearance of a car (or any vehicle) is to be modified, usually with tape - to the taste of the otaku!
-The term is established from the Japanese way of saying "painful to look at".
-This is hard to explain, you have to see it yourself in, for example, Akihabara.
+The look of a car (or any vehicle) is customization, usually taped - take your pick!
+The term is coined from the Japanese way of saying "painful to look at".
+This is hard to explain, you have to see it for yourself in, say, Akihabara.

 The word literally means antique, but in this context it means the older production of doujin and others.
 For example, the production of an artist who gained great popularity early in his career when the artist was not yet known.